Greiye/Artheria/The Caernes March/Dr. Derby.md

 ## **Infusions Known**

 - Replicate Magic Item
-Using this infusion, you replicate a particular magic item. : Protethic limbs
+Using this infusion, you replicate a particular magic item. : Prosthetic limbs

 - Enhanced Weapon
 Item: A simple or martial weapon